UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 > [!NOTE]
 > For both options:
 >
-> - You cannot route public IP addresses to the vCNS Edges in the Walled Garden
+> - You cannot route public IP addresses to the virtual firewallsa in the Walled Garden
 > - The Org VDC networks 192.168.XXX.XX in the examples below are illustrative and you should replace these with your own details
-> - You must have one virtual machine (VM) in the Walled Garden VDC connecting to both vCNS Edges
+> - You must have at least one virtual machine (VM) in the Walled Garden VDC connecting to both virtual firewalls.
+These are connected via the routed org networks as seen in the examples below.
 > - Each of the examples below assumes that the appropriate firewall rules are in place
 > - You must apply an SNAT rule in the Elevated security domain to enable connectivity to UKCloud services